vuxcode/pr1-project-crowcoders/time-report.md

 Note: Have not uploaded the separate pages to gitHub yet.

 **Tuesday, 2025-05-07**
 - (30 min.
 Both, but mostly programming).
 Read through course notes and doing research for various functions for the game, found some example code to ask about during todays workshop.
-The big issue currently is hwo to make all adjecent tiles switch when x-tile is clicked.
+The big issue currently is how to make all adjecent tiles switch when x-tile is clicked.
 As well as how to define a winning state & declare victory to the user.
 In theory I think I know how I want to do it, it's just a matter of doing (and understanding what I'm doing :).

+Attended workshop in school.
+Received help with connecting the code more to an "actual program" as opposed to just having everything be "displayed on-screen".
+Stored the different rows of game tiles in arrays.
+Storing the data should help me define what tiles change when clicked as well as defining winning states.
+Also changed the tile shape from squares to circles because circles are nice and (imo) looks a bit more polished, and it gives less of the "standard Blender cube" - vibe.

+- (1hr.
+Webdev).
+Trying to connect the pages as well as adding a favicon.
+Currently things are not connecting as they should but the assets are there at least.
+The additional pages can link back to the We1-Website.html just fine, but the Website can't find the files in /pages.
+I've tried ./../ but since I'm not looking Outside of the Main Directory (I'm trying to reach the Inside the /pages folder), that didn't work.
+Works fine for connecting the /pages with the CSS sheet and main site.